SusmitSekharBhakta/Library-Management-System-using-.NET/README.md

     1. Clone this repository to your local machine or open it in an online IDE.
     2. Navigate to the src/ folder.
-    3. Run the Program.cs file.
+    3. Run the _Program.cs, Book.cs, Member.cs_ files.
 In most online compilers, you'll find a "Run" button.
     4. Use the menu options displayed in the console to interact with the system.

 **Author and License**